Vicente S. Santos Jr.: Death

-He died on February 17, 2012, due to lung complications caused by the disability he incurred while defending the General Headquarters of the Armed Forces of the Philippines in one of the bloodiest coup d'état of the 1986–90 Philippine coup attempts.
-The coup attempt was led by then Col. Gregorio Honasan, a friend and colleague of his.
+He died peacefully at his residence in February 17, 2012, due to lung complications caused by the disability he incurred while defending the General Headquarters of the Armed Forces of the Philippines in one of the bloodiest coup d'état of the 1986–90 Philippine coup attempts.
+The August 1987 Philippine coup attempt was led by then Col. Gregorio Honasan, a friend and colleague of his.

 Santos Hall

 During the incumbency of then Gen. Hermogenes Esperon as the Chief of Staff of the Armed Forces of the Philippines, a hall inside the AFP General Headquarters was named in honor of Santos.
-Santos Hall was a recognition of his plight in the burning GHQ building during the defense of the Camp Aguinaldo against the bloodiest coup attempt of August 1987.
+Santos Hall was a recognition of his plight in the burning GHQ building during the defense of the Camp Aguinaldo against the bloodiest coup attempt of August 28, 1987.

 Place of interment

 Several government officials and officers of the military attended his wake, including former Philippine president Fidel V. Ramos.

-He is interred at the COL. VICENTE S. SANTOS, JR - TOMB at the Libingan ng mga Bayani, Fort Andres Bonifacio, Metro Manila.
+He was interred with full military honors at the COL. VICENTE S. SANTOS, JR - TOMB at the Libingan ng mga Bayani, Fort Andres Bonifacio, Metro Manila.

 Publications

 Santos was a prolific writer, an advocate of the Filipino language and was influential in the use of Filipino (Tagalog) military commands and terminology in the Armed Forces of the Philippines.
 Together with Col. Gaudencio "Ding" San Juan, he co-founded the Kapatiran ng mga Kawal na Makawikang Pilipino (KAKAMPI), a military organization to promote the use of Filipino for the development of the Armed Forces of the Philippines, and served as its founding President.

-Santos wrote several military books and other publications, among which were:
+Santos wrote several military books and other publications which can also be found in the US Library of Congress, among which were: